 It can get a bit difficult to date an introvert because they have the tendency to clam up, live in their own world, and talk very little (initially).
 When that happens, do not push them.
 Give them their space and they would make an effort to get out of their shell.
 Be prepared that they would reach various relationship milestones much later.

-Why wouldn’t introverts get jealous?
-They have feelings like any other human being.
+Yes.
+Like any other human being.
 But the way they express their jealousy might be different.
 They might become sad and quiet instead of getting angry or throwing a tantrum.
 You might not even get to know that an introvert is jealous.

 Yes, introverts can cheat.
 Since they are not too expressive, you really don’t know what they are up to.
 Introverts get into emotional affairs more often than physical ones.
 Because communicating over text or online comes more easily to them.